alexmarqs/zod-config/README.md

 ## Quick Start

+Zod Config provides both asynchronous and synchronous APIs for loading configuration:

-Zod Config provides a `loadConfig` function that takes a Zod Object schema and returns a promise that resolves to the configuration object - it supports both asynchronous and synchronous adapters / Zod schemas.
-The library also provides a `loadConfigSync` function version which takes the same configuration, but does not return a Promise anymore (note that you cannot provide asynchronous adapters / Zod schemas to `loadConfigSync`, see [Synchronous loading](#synchronous-loading) for more information).
+- **`loadConfig`**: Asynchronous function that takes a Zod Object schema and returns a promise resolving to the validated configuration object;
+- **`loadConfigSync`**: Synchronous version that takes the same configuration but returns the result directly without a promise;

+> **Note**: `loadConfigSync` only supports synchronous adapters and schemas.
+For details on compatibility, see [Synchronous loading](#synchronous-loading).

 Here are the available configuration options: